 While the Company was a limited liability company in its pre-IPO phase of corporate development, the Company granted performance-based awards of restricted Class A Membership Interests to board members and corporate advisory council members in exchange for services.
-All of these awards of membership interests became fully vested upon consummation of the Company's corporate conversion from Delaware limited liability company to a Delaware corporation immediately prior to the Company's IPO in June 2021, with the Company recognizing all previously unrecognized compensation expense.
+All of these awards of membership interests became fully vested upon consummation of the Company's corporate conversion from a Delaware limited liability company to a Delaware corporation immediately prior to the Company's IPO in June 2021, with the Company recognizing all previously unrecognized compensation expense.
 The fair value of the membership interests granted during 2020 and 2019 was equal to the per-membership interest value of the most recent private placement.
-Total share-based compensation associated with these awards had been recorded as general and administrative expenses in the amount of \$191,667 for the three months ended March 31, 2021.
+Total share-based compensation associated with these awards had been recorded as general and administrative expenses in the amount of \$563,889 and \$755,556 for the three and six months ended June 30, 2021, respectively.

 In April 2021, the board of directors approved the creation of the 2021 Equity Incentive Plan (the "Plan").
 The Plan became effective as of the completion of the corporate conversion, with an annual evergreen provision pursuant to the Plan.
-The Plan currently reserves an aggregate of 2,408,631 shares of common stock, subject to adjustments as provided in the Plan, of which 567,936 are currently still available for issuance.
+The Plan currently reserves an aggregate of 2,408,631 shares of common stock, subject to adjustments as provided in the Plan, of which 537,936 are currently still available for issuance.
 The purpose of the Plan is to attract, retain and incentivize directors, officers, employees, and consultants.

 In June 2021, the Company granted stock options to purchase a total of 807,500 shares of common stock to its three executives and three non-employee management team members to replace the Class B Membership Interests that were cancelled in March 2021.
 The options were issued at an exercise price of \$6.26, with the employee options vesting 40% upon issuance and the balance over 36 months, and the non-employee options vesting at grant date.
-The Company recorded general and administrative expense of \$181,720 for the three months ended March 31, 2022 related to compensation expense for these options.
+The Company recorded general and administrative expense of \$181,720 and \$363,440 for the three and six months ended June 30, 2022, and \$1,655,885 for the three and six months ended June 30, 2021, related to compensation expense for these options.